DOE-NCI-MOSSAIC/FrESCO/README.md

 ### Deep-Abstaining Classifier and Ntask

 Both information extraction and case-level context models have the ability to incorporate abstention or Ntask.
-The deep abstaining classifier (DAC) from the [CANDLE](https://github.com/ECP-CANDLE/Candle) repository, allows the model to not make a prediction on a sample if the softmax score does not meet a predetermined threshold.
+The deep abstaining classifier (DAC) from the [CANDLE](https://github.com/ECP-CANDLE/Candle) repository, allows the model to not make a prediction on a sample if the softmax score does not meet a predetermined threshold specified in the min_acc keyword ofthe model-args.yml file.
 It can be tuned to meet a threshold of accuracy, minimum number of samples abstained, or both through adapting the values of alpha through the training process.
 This adapation is automated in the code, only requires the user to specify the initial values, tuning mode, and scaling.

-Ntask is useful for multi-task learning on the P3B3 dataset.
-It creates and additional 'task' that predicts if the softmax scores from all of the tasks meet a specified threshold.
+Ntask is useful for multi-task learning.
+It creates and additional 'task' that predicts if the softmax scores from all of the tasks do not meet a specified threshold within the model_args file .
 It has its own parameters that are tuned during the training process to obtain a minimum of abstained samples and maximum accuracy on the predicted samples.
 Ntask may not be enabled without abstention being enabled as well.
 The code will throw an exception and halt if such configuration is passed.

 ### Expected Results